dotnet/docs/docs/core/extensions/windows-service-with-installer.md

 # Create a Windows Service installer

 When you create a .NET Windows Service (not to be mistaken with a .NET Framework Windows Service), you may want to create an installer for your service.
 Without an installer, users would have to know how to install and configure your service.
 An installer bundles your app's executables and exposes a customizable installation user experience.
-This tutorial is a continuation of the [Create a Windows Service](windows-service.md) tutorial, and will show you how to create an installer for your .NET Windows Service.
+This tutorial is a continuation of the [Create a Windows Service](windows-service.md) tutorial.
+It shows how to create an installer for your .NET Windows Service.

 In this tutorial, you'll learn how to: